azrielalfajr/autosalesreporting-VBAMacros/README.md

 Click here to see the file with completed data: https://tinyurl.com/VBA-SalesReport

+## About Data
+Data was generated using Faker package on Python.

 ## Features
 - Automated Data Import: Automatically updates sales data from local sources, compatible with .csv and .xlsx filetype.
 - Data Cleaning and Preparation: Cleans and organizes raw data for consistent analysis.